fsenf/proj.hurricane-centric-setup-tools/docs/detailed_workflows.md

 # Detailed Workflows

-This document provides comprehensive information about all available workflows in the Hurricane-Centric Setup Tools.
+This document provides comprehensive information about all available workflows in the Hurricane-Centric Setup Tools with platform-aware configuration features.

 ## Workflow Overview